10 February 2026

 What are social benefits and how do they work?

-Social benefitss are benefits or services that the company offers to its employees. above the basic salary, at no cost to them.
+Employee benefits are advantages or services that a company offers to its employees above the basic salary, at no cost to them.
 Its aim is to improving general well-being of the worker and strengthen their bond with the organisation.

 These benefits can range from basic services to more specialised solutions, depending on the size and needs of the company.